cpunt/cpunt.github.io/_posts/2020-08-20-linked-lists.md

 		node.next = None
 ```
-In our first method we remove the tail node.
-We do this by finding the node before the tail node and setting this nodes next property to None.
+The first method removes the tail node in the Linked List.
+This method traverses the List until the node before the tail is found.
+Once found the next property is set to None making this node the new tail.
 ```Python
 def removeHead(self):
 	self.head = self.head.next
 ```
-Our second method removes the head node.
-In this method we simply set the head to the next node.
+The second method removes the head node.
+In this method the head is simply set to heads next node.
 ```Python
   def removeIndex(self, index):
     if index == 0: